 Laryngopharyngeal Reflux (LPR) Symptoms

-LPR is a term used to describe a variety of throat symptoms caused by Gastro-oesophageal reflux disease (GERD).
-It is thought that there as many people suffering with LPR symptoms as more “classical” oesophageal symptoms such as heartburn and regurgitation.
+LPR is a term used to describe a variety of throat symptoms caused by Gastro-oesophageal reflux disease (GERD), with many patients thinking they can't have reflux if there are no heartburn-related symptoms.
+However, it is thought that there as many people suffering with LPR symptoms as more “classical” oesophageal symptoms such as heartburn and regurgitation.
 Although both throat and oesophageal symptoms can occur together, often patients describe only throat symptoms.
 Some may complain of a single symptom, such as weakness or change of the voice (dysphonia).
 The precise mechanism by which reflux from the oesophagus into the throat causes symptoms may differ between patients, which is why, for instance, standard reflux treatments such as anti-acid tablets often do not work in patients with LPR symptoms.

 Also, remember that the throat is at a crossroads between the sinuses/mouth, the oesophagus/stomach and the airways/lungs.
 So, symptoms in the throat may originate in any of these anatomical sites as well as in the pharynx/larynx directly.